-Digital Charlotte empowers organizations to deliver digital inclusion resources to their communities.
+Digital Charlotte empowers organizations to deliver digital and media literacy resources to their communities.

 Digital Charlotte recognizes that digital inclusion plays a significant role in our society, democracy, and economy and aims to empower organizations to deliver inclusion resources to their communities.